Dimnir/CancerClassification/README.md

 Final result:
 - multi-class visualization when each predicted class gets its own color
-- heatmap of the probability of cancer
+- heatmap of the probability of cancer (1 - high probability , 0 - low probability)

 ---
 ![results image](/images/RESULTS.png)